 2. Educating Florida's citizens and decision makers on environmental policy issues

 3. Training citizens to be more effective advocates

-We are a coalition of over 70 conservation-minded organizations and over two thousand individuals devoted to protecting and conserving Florida’s land, fish and wildlife, and water resources.
+We are a coalition of over 80 conservation-minded organizations and over two thousand individuals devoted to protecting and conserving Florida’s land, fish and wildlife, and water resources.
 The FCC builds consensus on key environmental policy issues so that the conservation community can speak with one voice.